boyd109/boyd109.github.io/my-story/my-story.md

 <img src="/my-story/pictures/wt2/hackprinceton.png" width="40%" height="40%">
 <br>

 There were way too many photos, and it was an amazing experience.
 Mhacks and hackPrinceton were amazing hackathons in the US, and I highly recommend them to anyone.
 I actually didn't even get accept to HackPrinceton, but I still decided to try to get on the bus to try and work on programming as much as I could, and see Princeton University.
-I went and luckily they let me in.
+I went and luckily they let me in (begrudgingly but we take those).
 From that point onwards, I think after HackPrinceton, I truly understood my love for hackathons and creating ideas/projects/solutions through coding.

 Small summary of photos from UofTHacks, QHacks, MHacks9, and HackPrinceton:
 <img src="/my-story/pictures/wt2/1.png" width="40%" height="40%">